 And there are a few complaints that the Reversing Camera can be very unclear at night.

-Inside there are reports that the airbag indicator light can turn on sporadically.
+There are reports that the airbag indicator light can turn on sporadically.

 Also that the air conditioning can be faulty or fail all together due to issues with the compressor.
 The repair for this requires much of the dashboard to be removed and this will become expensive.